Suffering – does it disprove God?

 What we’ve learned so far…

-It’s tempting to stop there, but even though the ‘logical problem of evil’ has defeated philosophically (I mean by real philosophers, not this article, hah!), we’d hardly call the issue resolved.
-Yet this was a good ‘jumping off’ point to help us realise that there potentially might be a good God who allows or causes suffering, and has good reasons!
-We don’t know if that’s the case yet.
-If the logical problem presented above seemed convincing initially, then we should also notice that it’s easy to be fooled by a poorly (or perhaps cleverly?) worded question.
-Proverbs 18:17 applies in all truth-seeking endeavours.
+It’s tempting to stop there, but even though the ‘logical problem of evil/suffering’ has been defeated philosophically (I mean by real philosophers, not this article, hah!), we’d hardly call the issue resolved!
+Yet this was a good ‘jumping off’ point to help us realise that there potentially might be a good God who allows or causes suffering, and has good reasons.
+We haven’t discussed if that’s the case yet, no whether the Biblical God gives any specific reasons.
+The point of this article is just that we should slow down a little and not rule anything out too hastily, because this is a big complex topic.
+If the logical problem presented above seemed convincing initially, then we should also notice that it’s easy to be fooled by a poorly (or perhaps cleverly) worded question.
+Proverbs 18:17 applies in all our truth-seeking endeavours.

 If we ensure the question is presented fairly and does not make us choose from a skewed set of options, then it’s a great question:

-If there is a God who is all-knowing, all-powerful and entirely good, then why does he allow suffering (like the terrible pain and death caused to millions of people by coronavirus)?
-If God is good and sees people suffering terribly and could act, why didn’t he stop COVID-19 (or spanish flu, black death…) before it really got going?
+If there is a God who is all-knowing, all-powerful and entirely good, then why does he allow suffering?
+If God is good and sees people suffering terribly and could act, why doesn’t he?

 I hope you’ll agree this is a fair rendering of the suffering question and that I’m not trying to dodge anything.
 Far from it, because this is an important question on the hearts of those who are suffering right now, and flimsy answers comfort no one.

-Next time, we explore whether the Biblical sources actually give any good reasons for God to allow or cause suffering in our world as it is now.
+In the next article we’ll explore whether the Biblical sources actually give any good reasons why God is allowing or causing suffering to remain in our world, at least for now.